African culture in Rio Grande do Sul

-African Culture in Rio Grande do Sul refers to the history, attributes, and values of African-Brazilian culture in the Brazilian state of Rio Grande do Sul.
+African Culture in Rio Grande do Sul refers to the history, attributes, and values of Afro-Brazilian culture in the Brazilian state of Rio Grande do Sul.

-Blacks arrived in the state as slaves in the early 18th century.
-In the early days, they were mainly employed in the charqueadas, but soon began to work in a variety of manual labor jobs in the countryside and the cities, participating decisively in the consolidation of the regional economy, as well as playing an important role in military operations.
+Black people were trafficked in the state as slaves in the early 18th century.
+In the early days, they were mainly forced to labor in the charqueadas, but soon began to work in a variety of manual labor jobs in the countryside and the cities, participating decisively in the consolidation of the regional economy, as well as playing an important role in military operations.

 However, subject to frequent mistreatment, seen as mere merchandise and as a labor force that could be over exploited and had a low quality of life.
 After the abolition of slavery in 1888, they began a slow process of recovering their dignity and valuing their origins and customs, a process made difficult by the great prejudice that existed and still exists against African descendants.